MeF0504/aftviewer/README.md

     You can add new arguments by calling `parser.add_arguments()`.
     Also see `samples/add_args_sample.py`.
 - system_cmd (dict)
     - The executed command and command arguments.
-This dictionary conteints two keys: "cmd" and "args".
+This dictionary contains two keys: "cmd" and "args".
     The value of "cmd" is the string of executed command.
 The value of "args" is the list of strings, which is used in `subprocess.run()`. '%c' and '%s' are replaced by the command and file name respectively.